stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. If the Customer fails to make full payment by the end of the payment period, they will be liable to pay late payment fees on outstanding charges.

-    1. After the payment period expires, STAKATER has the right to discontinue Services and/or terminate the Agreement without notice or compensation.
+    1. After the payment period expires, STAKATER has the right to discontinue Services or terminate the Agreement without notice or compensation.
 The Customer will be charged for STAKATER's expenses related to any adjustments, debt collection costs, court and legal fees.

     1. The Customer is not authorized to assert or lodge a settlement.

     1. STAKATER can change its service charges with one (1) month's notice period, effective at the end of the following month unless a term commitment has been agreed between Stakater and customer.
 For term commitment contracts, charges shall be locked for the agreed term.
-However, early termination / exist charges shall be applicable for premature termination.
+However, early termination or exit charges shall be applicable for premature termination.

 1. **Term of Agreement and Termination**